jzucker2/simple-shairport-sync/README.md

 Simple set up

-Would be cool to add some instructions.
+Would be cool to add some instructions (someday)

 This _might_ work ...